 Fellow in the Anthropology of China at the London School of Economics and Political Science.
 His work circles around the study of past, present and future human projects for the natural environment in a time of capitalism-induced ruination and explores issues of water scarcity and distribution in East and South-east Asia.

-Graeme Smith is host of The Little Red Podcast and Visiting Fellow at the School of Regulation and Global Governance at the Australian National University.
+Graeme Smith is host of The Little Red Podcast and Research Fellow at the School of International, Political, and Strategic Studies at the Australian National University.
 His research focuses on the politics of rural China and China’s footprint in the Asia Pacific, particularly Papua New Guinea and Myanmar.

 Postdoctoral Fellow in the School of Culture, History and Language, the Australian National University.
 Her research interests include China’s foreign propaganda policy, the English-language treaty-port press, public diplomacy during the Sino-Japanese conflict, international relations in the Asia-Pacific region during the interwar period, and the development of the media in contemporary China.